Get Ready to File Your Income Tax Return

 The applicability of ITR form types depends upon the source of income.
 For example, the commission agency income can be treated as other sources of income or business income.

-If an individual is having a major source of income as salary and is also earning commission income, then he can choose to file ITR1.
-Whereas if the individual is having the main source of income as commission then it may be treated as business income and he can choose to file ITR3 in this case.
+If an individual has a major source of income as salary and is also earning commission income, then he can choose to file ITR1.
+Whereas if the individual has the main source of income as commission, then it may be treated as business income, and he can choose to file ITR3 in this case.

 Q- What is the difference between ITR 3 and ITR 4?

-ITR-4 is applicable in case business/ professional income is reported on a presumptive basis under section 44AD/ 44ADA/ 44AE whereas ITR-3 is applicable on business or professional income reported on other than presumptive basis.
-There are many other differences which can be derived from the blog above.
+ITR-4 is applicable in case business/ professional income is reported on a presumptive basis under section 44AD/ 44ADA/ 44AE, whereas ITR-3 is applicable on business or professional income reported on other than a presumptive basis.
+There are many other differences that can be derived from the blog above.

 Q- What is the difference between ITR 1 and ITR 4?